sohamkamani/Monadify/README.md

 # Monadify
 Make your javascript code cleaner and more expressive with the power of monads and functional programming.

 ## Features
 - Makes your code more expressive by using a form of function chaining, instead of wrapping the input inside multiple function calls.
-- *Fail the way you want*, by passing custom error handling functions so that you don't have to abuse ```try``` and ```catch``` statements.
+- _Fail the way you want_, by passing custom error handling functions so that you don't have to abuse `try` and `catch` statements.
-- *Does not mutate objects*, creates a new cloned object on each instantiation, to prevent bug spewing mutations on the original object.
+- _Does not mutate objects_, creates a new cloned object on each instantiation, to prevent bug spewing mutations on the original object.
+- _Now with support for lodash/underscore (alpha)_ - Simply [use](#use) the popular utility library you want, and gain all the functionality it provides.

 ## Install